 Best Interstitial Ads Examples

 Mobile advertisers often turn to interstitial ads.
-Because of their size, interstitials make a larger impression on users than other ad formats leading to higher click-through rates and conversion rates.
+Because of their size, interstitials make a larger impression on users than other ad formats leading to higher click-through and conversion rates.
 If you are planning a marketing campaign for your app, consider including interstitials to your ad formats.

 Studies have shown that you should pick interstitials to promote games, social and entertainment apps.
 On Android, interstitials bring the best conversion for games (3.3%), while on iOS maximum conversion with interstitials was reached for social (2.72%) and entertainment (2.28%) apps.